New Homes in Solihull

 There are plenty of open spaces in and around town, including Brueton Park, Hillfield Park and Elmdon Park, while you’ve also got a shopping mall featuring top high street names.
-So don’t waste any time, and browse our developments near Solihull below.
+So don’t waste any time, and browse our new homes in Solihull below.

 Live the Solihull life

 It’s all about location, location, location with Solihull, and you can look forward to the best of both worlds with a new home here.
-When it’s time to buy, you could enjoy even more house for your money thanks to perks such as the government Help to Buy scheme, where you would only need a 5% deposit.
+When it’s time to buy, you could enjoy even more house for your money thanks to perks such as Part Exchange scheme.

 Things to see and do in Solihull

 If you head north west out of town, you’ll quickly arrive in one of the UK’s biggest, most vibrant cities – Birmingham – home to a wealth of cultural, leisure and family attractions.
 Things are very different if you head south east, where you’ll find open countryside and lovely spots like Knowle Park, Dorridge Wood and Lavender Hall Park.

 Back in town you can make the most of Malvern Park, Brueton Park and Tudor Grange Park, while Hillfield Park and its picturesque lake are just south of the centre.
 Explore National Trust properties like Baddesley Clinton and Packwood House, and don’t miss Clowes Wood Nature Reserve, the Earlswood Lakes and Sheldon Country Park.
 You’ll also have the National Exhibition Centre and National Motorcycle Museum just five miles away.